Blue-Grey All-American Combine: Desert Regional Scouting Report (2020)

 Enrique Ruiz, OL, 2021, Marcos de Niza (AZ): Good size and somewhat surprisingly athletic, the 6-3 and 250-pounder has a bright future ahead of him.

-Cole Martin, DB, 2023, Hamilton (AZ): Regardless of class distinction, and position, the 5-11 and 170-pounder might have been the best of the entire bunch.
+Cole Martin, DB, 2023, Hamilton (AZ): With Pac-12 Conference interest, and regardless of class, the 5-11 and 170-pounder might have been the best of the entire bunch.

 Kyron Samuels, DB, 2021, Alhambra (AZ): Certainly no stranger to this type of environment, or competition, the 6-1 and 185-pounder stood out in the crowd.